10 News: Adelaide

-10 News First is presented from TEN-10's Sydney studios at Pyrmont by Kate Freebairn with sports presenter from ADS-10's Adelaide studios at Eastwood by Max Burford and weather presenter Tiffany Warne.
+10 News Adelaide is presented from ADS-10's Adelaide studios in Eastwood by Tiffany Warne with sport presenter Max Burford and weather presenter Josh Webster.

+The Adelaide bulletin is simulcast to Port Lincoln, the Upper Spencer Gulf of South Australia and the city of Broken Hill in New South Wales via 10 Spencer Gulf and Broken Hill, and to the Riverland and the South East areas of South Australia via 10 South Australia.

 In 2000, studio production for the 5pm Adelaide bulletin was moved to the network's Melbourne studios in South Yarra.
-The bulletin was presented from Melbourne for the next decade while sport and weather segments were still presented locally from the station's studios in North Adelaide and subsequently, from 2007, in newly built studios in Hutt Street.
-Initially, in 2000, George Donikian and Nikki Dwyer relocated from Adelaide to present the new Melbourne based bulletin.
+The bulletin was presented from Melbourne for the next decade while sport and weather segments were still presented locally from the station's studios in North Adelaide and subsequently, from 2007, in newly-built studios in Hutt Street.
+Initially, then-presenters George Donikian and Nikki Dwyer relocated from Adelaide to present the new Melbourne based bulletin.
 After 8 years co-anchoring with Donikian, Dwyer eventually resigned as presenter in late 2000 after she decided to move back to Adelaide, to begin starting a family.
 Dwyer was subsequently replaced as presenter by Kelly Nestor who resigned in 2006 and was succeeded by Rebecca Morse.

 On 21 January 2011, George Donikian presented his final Melbourne-based bulletin for Ten News Adelaide.
 Studio presentation subsequently returned to ADS-10's Adelaide studios on 24 January 2011, to coincide with the launch of the short-lived 6:30pm local bulletin.
-Donikian remained in Melbourne, co-presenting the Melbourne edition of Ten News at Five with Helen Kapalos for two months before being reduced to Fridays only, as well as presenting the localised weekend edition.
-Jane Reilly retired as weather presenter in April 2013 after 37 years and was replaced by Kate Freebairn.
+Rebecca Morse relocated with the bulletin to Adelaide while Donikian remained in Melbourne, co-presenting the Melbourne edition of Ten News at Five with Helen Kapalos for two months before being reduced to Fridays only, as well as presenting the localised weekend edition.
+Jane Reilly retired as weather presenter in April 2013 after 37 years and was succeeded by Kate Freebairn.
 A year later, Mark Aiston resigned as sport presenter.

-The Adelaide bulletin is simulcast to Port Lincoln and the Upper Spencer Gulf of South Australia as well as the city of Broken Hill, New South Wales via Southern Cross 10, the Riverland and the South East areas of South Australia via 10 South Australia.

-In September 2020, studio production for the Adelaide bulletin was transferred back to the Melbourne studio until 3 February 2023.
+In September 2020, studio production for the Adelaide bulletin was transferred back to Melbourne with a single bulletin containing opt-outs of local news, sport and weather for Adelaide and Melbourne alongside shared content.
+Rebecca Morse, presenter of 14 years, and sports presenter Will Goodings were among those that were made redundant in the restructure with the final Adelaide-based bulletin broadcast on 11 September 2020.
+In February 2022, the Adelaide newsroom was relocated to newly-built offices on Greenhill Road in Eastwood.

+The Adelaide and Melbourne bulletins were separated on 3 February 2023; studio production of the Adelaide bulletin was moved to the network's Sydney studios, where Kate Freebairn is now based, to present a new solo bulletin for Adelaide.

+Tiffany Warne temporarily shifts from Weather to News, due to presenter Kate Freebairn is on maternity leave until 2026.

+Fill in presenters include Alan Murrel (News).